The Liouville theorem for discrete symmetric averaging operators: Introduction

-Let us comment that property i') holding for an operator $F$ implies the comparison principle, cf. Proposition~\ref{prop:comprinp}, a property used in our proof of Theorem~\ref{thm:main}.
-Nevertheless, there are operators only with weaker property i) for which the strong Liouville property still holds true, e.g. the discrete $\infty$-laplacian, see Section~\ref{sec:infty-lap}.
-As for property vi), it is a technical assumption needed in the proof of Theorem~\ref{thm:main} in order to conclude that a certain function is concave.

-Having defined the averaging operators we introduce a counterpart of solution to a PDE in the discrete setting. \begin{defn} Let $F$ be either a strong or a weak averaging operator.
-A function $u : \Z^d \to \R$ is said to be $F$-\textit{harmonic on $\Z^d$} if
+We introduce now the class of functions satisfying a mean value property associated to an averaging operator. \begin{defn} Let $F: \R^{2d} \to \R$ be an averaging operator.
+A function $u : \Z^d \to \R$ is said to be $F$-\textit{harmonic} on $\Z^d$ if

 for each $x\in \Z^d$. \end{defn}